 Being a successful online learner takes time and dedication!
-Sure, an online course will allow you more freedom to choose when and where you complete your assignments, but you'll also need to manage your time well to keep up with your coursework!
+Sure, an online course will allow you more freedom to choose when and where you complete your assignments, but you'll also need to manage your time well to keep up with your coursework.
 Online courses often require more of a time commitment than traditional face-to-face courses.
-In other words, while online courses are more convenient this doesn't necessarily make them easier.
+In other words, online courses are more convenient; however, they are not necessarily easier.
 Read below for areas you should consider before enrolling in an online course:

 - Are you comfortable with computers and with using technology?